-VMRC and Local Wetlands Boards Directed to Stop Granting Hardened Shoreline Permits
+Are the VMRC and Local Wetlands Boards Directed to Stop Granting Hardened Shoreline Permits?

 Senate Bill 776 (SB776) directs the Virginia Marine Resources Commission (VMRC) and Local Wetlands Boards to stop granting permits that allow waterfront property owners to install a hardened shoreline “unless the best available science shows that [a living shoreline is] not suitable” (codified at Va.
 Code §28.2-104.1(D)).
 The difficulty for the VMRC and Local Wetlands Board is that they will be confronted by waterfront property owners demanding a permit for a hardened shoreline because, in the applicant’s view, the living shoreline is unaffordable.
-We consider how the VMRC might appropriately implement the “best available science” standard in SB776.
-My next article will consider whether it is appropriate for the VMRC and Local Wetlands Boards to consider an applicant’s affordability concerns.
+In this article, we consider how the VMRC might appropriately implement the “best available science” standard in SB776.

 A couple examples of living shorelines

 (Maria T. Hoffman / Shutterstock.com)